HeroesToolChest/HeroesDataParser/README.md

 dotnet heroesdata.dll 'D:\Heroes of the Storm' -e hero
 ```

+**Note: When using command prompt on windows, use double quotes instead of single quote when specifying filepaths.**

 ## Validation Warnings
 All the warnings do not need to be fixed, they are shown for awareness.
 Tooltip strings that fail to parse will show up as `(╯°□°）╯︵ ┻━┻ [Failed to parse]` in the xml or json files.